alifbhadrika/bookshelf/README.md

 # bookshelf-api
-Submission to Dicoding Back-End Starter course using JavaScript, HAPI
+Submission for Dicoding Back-End Starter course using JavaScript, HAPI